About the Tour

 2016 Studio Tour E-Card

 Tour brochures serve as year-round guides and are available from visitor centers, local hotels, and tour sites.
 Download the brochure, or to have a brochure mailed to you, email us.
 For information, visit the map and artists pages.

 The High Road Art Tour is presented by High Road Artisans, a non-profit organization with a mission to enhance the economic viability of the artists and artisans of the rural communities along the High Road to Taos in Northern New Mexico.
 High Road Artisans works to provide visibility to the long-cherished artistic traditions and artworks of High Road residents through educational and promotional opportunities.
-Partial funding is provided by New Mexico Arts, Rio Arriba County and Taos County Lodger’s Tax Boards, and WESST.
+Partial funding is provided by New Mexico Arts, and Rio Arriba County Lodger’s Tax Board.